Zypperman/xiandan/Linear Algebra/LA07 Rank.md

 # Matrix Rank in Depth

-- recall that rank = number of pivots after converting a matrix to RREF form.
+- recall that rank = number of pivots after converting a matrix to REF form.
   - full rows of 0s do not have pivots
     - this only happens if 1 row is a multiple of another row.
-  - so if you RREF and get a matrix that has a row of 0s, it is rank-deficient.
+  - so if you REF and get a matrix that has a row of 0s, it is rank-deficient.
 - Another perspective is that <span style="color:cyan">rank refers to the number of linearly independent rows in a matrix</span>.
 - Also applies to columns, so we refer to it as:
   - row-rank: number of LI rows